babenkoivan/elastic-client/README.md

 ```

 You can use any settings supported by [\Elasticsearch\ClientBuilder::fromConfig](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/configuration.html#_building_the_client_from_a_configuration_hash)
-in the `config/elastic.client.php` file as this factory is used under the hood:
+method in the `config/elastic.client.php` file as this factory is used under the hood:

 ```php
 return [